 Regardless of the cause of ILD, the goals of treatment are:

-Identify the specific disease, start therapy early to decrease inflammation and prevent further lung scarring.
+- To decrease inflammation and prevent further lung scarring,

-Remove the source of the problem, when possible.
+- To remove the source of the problem, when possible,

-Improve or prevent deterioration in a patient's quality of life.
+- To improve or prevent deterioration in a person's quality of life.

 Many medications are used to treat interstitial lung disease and its various symptoms.
 The medications seek to make breathing more productive, reduce inflammation, and suppress overactive immune systems.
 Learn about medications to treat ILD.

-A pulmonary rehabilitation program is often recommended to help patients with ILD achieve their highest possible level of functioning.
-This program includes education, exercise conditioning, breathing techniques, energy saving techniques, respiratory therapy evaluation, nutritional counseling and psychosocial support.
+A pulmonary rehabilitation program is recommended to help you achieve your highest level of functioning.
+This program includes education, exercise conditioning, breathing techniques, and energy saving techniques, respiratory therapy evaluation, nutritional counseling and psychosocial support.

-If the above therapies fail to adequately treat ILD, lung transplant is an option for some advanced cases.
-With improved surgical techniques and post-transplant care, transplantation may offer improved quality of life and prolonged survival to selected patients.
+If other therapies fail to adequately treat ILD, lung transplant is an option for some advanced cases.
+With improved surgical techniques and post-transplant care, this may offer improved quality of life and prolonged survival to selected patients.

 Response to therapy varies widely.
-Some types of interstitial lung disease may respond quickly and others may not respond at all.
+Some types of ILD may respond quickly and others may not respond at all.
 Treatment is considered successful if symptoms, physiological, and x-ray findings are stabilized.
-Even with treatment, many types of interstitial lung disease progress naturally with a worsening of symptoms, x-ray, and physiologic findings.
+Even with treatment, many types of ILD progress naturally with a worsening of symptoms, x-ray, and physiologic findings.
 Sometimes worsening is due to a complication of the disease or therapy.
 This may include conditions such as pulmonary hypertension or right heart failure.
 Some therapies may result in infection, muscle weakness and osteoporosis.